BASICS YOU SHOULD KNOW FOR SETTING UP AT SHOWS

 We recommend that if you are getting a vinyl banner for your tent, that you get a 3' X 8' banner, so you have room to stretch it with bungees.
 A 10 foot sign is too big for a 10' tent opening.
 Make sure it is has grommets.
 Be sure and give your sign maker time to work!
 Keep your message short and concise.
 Call if you have a question and we will help.
 We also suggest you read the Sign Design FYI before ordering any signs.
 Basic Sign Design Part 1 Basic Sign Design Part 2

 Where to get your banners

-We have a great price you won't beat anywhere for a printed 3' X 8' banner with grommets for $99.00!
-There is a small design fee if you don't have a print ready design.
+We have a great price you won't beat anywhere locally for a printed 3' X 8' banner with grommets (this is what you want for a 10' X 10' tent).
+They also do printing if you need handouts or a backdrop for your booth.
 Go see Zee at

 How to get a great sign holder for about $25.00